Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_ephemeral_storage"></a> [ephemeral\_storage](#input\_ephemeral\_storage)

 Description: Ephemeral storage block, consists (size\_in\_gib): The minimum supported value is `21` GiB and the maximum supported value is `200` GiB.
 This parameter is used to expand the total amount of ephemeral storage available, beyond the default amount, for tasks hosted on AWS Fargate.
+See main.tf

 Type: `map(any)`